MaPe-TC/BINP29Project/README.md

 c.
 Workflow_3: runs Hisat2-build to index the reference genome file, runs Hisat2 (v2.1.0) to map reads from the trimmed.fastq files to the indexed genome, runs htseq-count (v0.11.1) to calculate the number of reads mapping to a specific feature type and performs differential expression analysis

-Note: Provide the reference genome as .fna and .gff in the "Genome" folder
+Note: Provide the reference genome as .fna and .gff in a folder named "Genome".

 Note: Define the specific feature type for mapping in the beginning of the RNAseq_snk file (under FEATURETYPE = "")